Mantinc el català: Rhetoric and public discourse

 The public discursive philosophy of Mantinc el català lies in being able to transmit a proactive response and a respectful concern against the setback in the social use and increased minoritization that Catalan has endured in the past decades.
-It appeals to the linguistic justice to draw attention about the effects of diglossia and the most blatant instances of passive bilingualism, such as when a consolidated Catalan-speaker switches to Spanish (or to French in North Catalonia, or to Italian in l'Alguer) ony because of assuming that an immigrant or someone with foreign physical traits will not understand Catalan at first.
+It appeals to the linguistic justice to draw attention about the effects of diglossia and the most blatant instances of passive bilingualism, such as when a consolidated Catalan-speaker switches to Spanish (or to French in North Catalonia, or to Italian in l'Alguer) only because of assuming that an immigrant or someone with foreign physical traits will not understand Catalan at first.

 Its goal is to dismantle the language transfer towards Spanish, French and Italian as linguas francas by promoting a linguistic assertiveness of maintaining Catalan with everyone within that linguistic area (i.e. since the beginning of any oral or written conversation, thus reassuring real bilingualism).
 Mantinc el català argues that it is wholly unnecessary for their speakers to subordinate one to another by default because surveys across all the Catalan Countries show that between 60% of the population (in Northern Catalonia) and up to 90% or even 97% of the population (in l'Alguer, Andorra, Catalonia, La Franja, the Valencian Country, and the Balearic Islands) are capable enough to understand Catalan.